dehasi/sniper-auction/README.md

 The book assumes that XMPP server is already installed.
 For the beginning I'll use a Docker container from [beatrichartz](https://github.com/beatrichartz/growing-object-oriented-software-guided-by-tests-kotlin/blob/master/docker-compose.yml).
+Also, all users should be created in the server.

 ## See also
 During implementation, I was looking at GOOS implemenations from